 – MC: On what grounds do you challenge?

-– Eagle #1: Has this Scout, now nearing the end of the Eagle trail, demonstrated his willingness and ability to live and act in accordance with the ideals of Scouting, as exemplified by the Scout Oath, Law, motto, and slogan?
+– Eagle #1: Has this Scout, now nearing the end of the Eagle trail, demonstrated their willingness and ability to live and act in accordance with the ideals of Scouting, as exemplified by the Scout Oath, Law, motto, and slogan?

 – Eagle #2: (from audience, recites the Scout Oath)

 – Eagle #3: (from audience, recites Scout Law)

 – Eagle #4: (from the audience) Be Prepared.